Biggleswade: Landscape

 Biggleswade Common is an area of grassland that extends northwards along the eastern bank of the River Ivel from the Shortmead Street bridge.
 It continues clockwise, crossing Potton Road at the town's eastern boundary to a section known locally as the Pastures.
 Its 300 acres (120 ha) make it the largest area of common land in Bedfordshire.
 It has loamy and sandy soils with naturally high groundwater and a peaty surface.
 It is run by an association of rights owners called the Fen Reeves of Biggleswade Common, as a working common grazed by horses and cattle.

 There is a wind farm of ten turbines to the south of the town.
 A solar power farm is located to the north of Shortmead House.

 The town and immediately surrounding land is flat but to the north are the hills of Sandy Warren.
-A gazetteer published in 1838 noted the hills were covered in firs and evergreens, "which, as viewed from the town have a pleasing effect, and harmonizes with the general verdant prospect".
+A gazetteer published in 1838 noted that the hills were covered in firs and other evergreens, "which, as viewed from the town have a pleasing effect, and harmonizes with the general verdant prospect".